Amazon May Give Developers Your Private Alexa Transcripts

 Except that you can't replicate everything.
 Star Trek never addressed the ownership of real estate in the Federation beyond saying "well, there are lots of planets to colonize and lots of places to live".
 Picard's brother lived in a vineyard.
 Why did he live there and not someone else?
 How do you transact the ownership of real estate outside of war and inheritance in the Star Trek universe?
 Other Star Trek empires still used money for these problems.

-Replicators are a nice idea but they don't solve the who
+Replicators are a nice idea but they don't solve the whole economic problem.

 Re: (Score:2)